Defense Intercepts Three Passes, and Returns Two for Touchdowns

 Freshman Running Back Shaun Wick Notches Three Touchdowns

 2011: One of the most valuable special teamers at UW, Jones was lauded by the Wyoming coaching staff as a consistent player all season, and versus UNLV, he came up big.
 Jones' huge block on a punt return sprung teammate Chris McNeill to a 76-yard TD versus the Rebels.
 McNeill later won the Mountain West Special Teams Player of the Week.
-Jones has also played on the defensive side of the ball, seeing time at corner in several games.
+Jones also played on the defensive side of the ball, seeing time at corner in several games.
 Jones played in all 13 games as a freshman and had 11 tackles.
-He was a letterwinner for the Pokes.

 Personal: Born March 9, 1993, he is the son of Sonji Jones, and has one older sibling, Diarrio, and one younger, Isaiah.
 Jones was also recruited by Baylor, Colorado and UTEP.
-He has not decided on a major at UW.
+He is pursuing a degree in communications at UW.